pagopa/terraform-provider-azure-dx/docs/index.md

 page_title: "azure-dx Provider"
 subcategory: ""
 description: |-
-  The dx provider is used to generate and manage naming of Azure resources.
+  The azure-dx Terraform provider is for Developer Experience, simplifies the creation and management of Azure resources following standardized naming conventions.
 ---

 # azure-dx Provider